Huldah-dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Diplay the contents of /etc/passwd an /etc/hosts
+Display the last 10 lines of /etc/passwd